 The filthy tenement clinic was often filled with screams, stench and roiling chaos.
 Fires were always the worst, and they were becoming more and more common on the Lower East Side; greater demand for textiles during the war years had created a glut of sweatshops in and around lower New York.
 Now, with the horrors of war drifting into the quiet despair of the depression, the sweatshops were a powder keg that was touched off with an infernal regularity; owners, desperate to squeeze as much profit as possible into twenty-four hours, were forcing more and more machines into their crowded and poorly ventilated sweatshops.
 Ever suspicious of the dishonesty and slothful machinations of their immigrant employees, the owners had taken to locking doors during shop hours to ensure that the girls stayed at their machines and did not steal a single rag.
-There were no smoking breaks, and so the girls-most in their early teens-were trapped within the walls of their workplace prison, smoking in their seats.
+There were no smoking breaks, trapped within the walls of their workplace prison, smoking in their seats.
 Surrounded by swirling clouds of flammable textile dust, sweatshops became suffocating infernos all too often.